jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 The point, at the present, is to simply recognize that Augustine's argument for our "pilgrim" status raises a lot of difficult questions for political theorists and political practitioners.

 Is Augustine's idea of the pilgrim a political threat or is there another basis/justification for authority and social coordination?
-Is there something besides "earthly happiness" that binds the Christian and non-Christians together strongly enough so that a Christian would feel bound to participate in the political process and the non-Christians would be willing to rely on and trust the Christian.
+Is there something besides "earthly happiness" that binds the Christian and non-Christians together strongly enough so that a Christian would feel bound to participate in the political process and the non-Christians would be willing to rely on and trust the Christian?

 # Argument that happiness is not available in this life. (cc.
 1-10)